 VI.
 Informed consent

 A. Consent statement If informed consent will be obtained through direct interaction with the participant, include that statement in the supplied area.
 If that is not the case, explain why it is necessary to use an alternative procedure (e.g., the participants are minors) or why obtaining consent will not be possible (e.g., it would destroy the integrity of the study).
 It is expected that the consent form will be read or paraphrased to the participant, unless the researcher explains why this cannot be done.
-Faculty-designed studies that collect data from class members do not require a consent form; if this is the case, make that indication in the box provided.

 B. Storage Describe the storage location for signed consent statements and the methods that will be used to assure their security.
 Considering the three-year storage requirement, it is generally best if forms are stored in a centralized area within the applicant’s department.
 Off-campus storage is acceptable only during the data collection phase of the project.

 A. Personal identifying information Ordinarily, data records do not contain information that make it possible to ascertain whether a particular person has served as a research participant.
 While data such as height, weight, and ethnic background are personal, individually and collectively they do not make possible the identification of a particular person.
 Personal identifying information refers to data that individually or collectively make personal identification possible.
 Examples of personal identifying information include, but are not limited to, names, social security numbers, and home addresses (particularly when combined with other demographic information such as age or sex).